devmiek/nanoid-go/README.md

 - Generate Nano ID using custom alphabet.
 - Generate Nano ID using custom random generator.

-## Install
+## Installation
-In general, this package is compatible with most modern versions of Go.
 ```bash
 go get -u github.com/nobody-night/nanoid-go
 ```
+In general, this package is compatible with most modern versions of Go.

+## Documentation
+The documentation for this package can be found at https://pkg.go.dev/github.com/nobody-night/nanoid-go

 ## Getting Started
 In general, we need to generate Nano ID strings with a default size.
 This is easy to do: